AidanLadenburg/Text-Annotation/README.md

 # Text-Annotation
- (Project Archive from Oct 2019 - Dec 2019) Script forfinding relevant parts of text
+ (Project Archive from Oct 2019 - Dec 2019) Script for finding relevant parts of text